wzrdk3lly/wzrdk3lly.github.io/crypto-infostealer.md

 ### **8. Reflection Usage (SSL/TLS Manipulation)**

-Certificate checking - Indicates the attacker checking for if their certificate was classified as malicious.
+Certificate checking - Indicates the attacker checking if their certificate was classified as malicious.

 ```
 1java.lang.ClassgetMethod#reflect(#3686) com.example.metamask